GiggleSquid/thatferretblog/content/series/meta/update-1.md

 showTOC: true
 ---
-Welcome to a new series of posts about meta (meaning self-referential) content for That Ferret blog.
-These posts are about this website itself, i.e. maintenance downtime, news, new features, changes, etc.
+Welcome to a new series of posts about meta (meaning self-referential) content for That Ferret Blog.
+These posts are about the website itself, i.e. maintenance downtime, news, new features, changes, etc.

 One thing to note is that the meta posts won't show up in the main feed on the home page or archive, so if you're interested in what's going on with the blog, you'll have to check in from time to time or use the RSS feed for the meta series.